clarisma/just-the-docs/_source/python/maps.md

 `max_zoom` | Maximum zoom level: Default: 19

 ## Element Attributes

+These attributes apply to individual map elements.
+They can be passed as keyword arguments or accessed as properties of the `Map` object (in which case they act as default attributes).

 `tooltip` | Text (HTML) to display when the user places the mouse cursor over an element.
 Default: `None` `link` | URL to navigate when the user clicks on an element.
 Default: `None`